Slowyzo/rock-paper-scissors/README.md

 Creating the multi-round loop was much more challenging, specifically, getting the result of one round out of the looping function so overall score could be tracked.
 Finally succeeded!

+Part3
+Created the user interface using CSS via DOM manipulation.
+Significantly reworked code.
+Changed multi-round mode to play until user or computer reaches 5 points, but can keep score outside of game mode with no limit!